Tibetan independence movement: Qing dynasty

+Republic of China

-The subsequent outbreak of World War I and civil war in China meant that the Chinese factions only controlled part of Tibet.
-The government of the 13th Dalai Lama controlled Ü-Tsang (Dbus-gtsang) and western Kham, roughly coincident with the borders of the Tibet Autonomous Region today.
+The 1911 Revolution ended the Qing dynasty, and the claim to Tibet was passed down to the Republic of China in the Imperial Edict of the Abdication of the Qing Emperor.
+However the subsequent outbreak of World War I and civil war in China meant that Chinese factions controlled only parts of Tibet.
+The government of the 13th Dalai Lama, who declared Tibet's independence, controlled Ü-Tsang (Dbus-gtsang) and western Kham, roughly coincident with the borders of the Tibet Autonomous Region today, and was recognized by the Bogd Khanate in outer Mongolia but not by other countries.
 Eastern Kham, separated from it by the Yangtze River, was under the control of Chinese warlord Liu Wenhui.
 The situation in Amdo (Qinghai) was more complicated, with the Xining area controlled by warlord Ma Bufang (of Hui ethnicity), who constantly strove to exert control over the rest of Amdo (Qinghai).

-General Ma Fuxiang, the chairman of the Mongolian and Tibetan Affairs Commission (and also of Hui ethnicity), stated that Tibet was an integral part of the Republic of China.
+General Ma Fuxiang (also of Hui ethnicity) was the chairman of the Mongolian and Tibetan Affairs Commission and a supporter of Tibet as an integral part of the Republic of China.

-"Our Party [the Kuomintang] takes the development of the weak and small and resistance to the strong and violent as our sole and most urgent task.
-This is even more true for those groups which are not of our kind [Ch. fei wo zulei zhe].
-Now the peoples [minzu] of Mongolia and Tibet are closely related to us, and we have great affection for one another: our common existence and common honor already have a history of over a thousand years...
-Mongolia and Tibet's life and death are China's life and death.
-China absolutely cannot cause Mongolia and Tibet to break away from China's territory, and Mongolia and Tibet cannot reject China to become independent.
-At this time, there is not a single nation on earth except China that will sincerely develop Mongolia and Tibet."

-Annexation
+People's Republic of China

 In 1950, the People's Liberation Army of the People's Republic of China invaded Tibet, after taking over the rest of China from the Republic of China during the five years of civil war.
-In 1951, the Seventeen Point Agreement for the Peaceful Liberation of Tibet, a treaty signed by representatives of the Dalai Lama and the Panchen Lama, provided for rule by a joint administration under representatives of the central government and the Tibetan government.
+In 1951, the Seventeen Point Agreement for the Peaceful Liberation of Tibet, a treaty signed by representatives of the Dalai Lama and the Panchen Lama, established that the region would be ruled by a joint administration under representatives of the central government and the Tibetan government.

 The Chinese have claimed that most of the population of Tibet at that time were serfs, bound to land owned by lamas.
 This claim has been challenged by other researchers (see serfdom in Tibet controversy).
 Any attempt at land reform or the redistribution of wealth would have proved unpopular with the established landowners.
 The Seventeen Point Agreement was put into effect only in Tibet proper; ergo, eastern Kham and Amdo, being outside the administration of the government of Tibet, were treated like territory belonging to any other Chinese province, with land reform implemented in full.
 As a result, a rebellion broke out in these regions in June 1956.
 The rebellion eventually spread to Lhasa, but was crushed by 1959.
 The 14th Dalai Lama and other government principals fled to exile in India.